"Gdzie jest barszcz i kwasna kapusta, tam chata tlusta."

 In the old days, usually in November, Eastern European families prepared for winter by putting up several barrels of sauerkraut.
 Depending on the size of the family and the size of the cabbages, a clan might ferment as many as 300 whole heads of cabbage in wooden barrels.
 Occasionally, along with the salt, spices like caraway seeds, wine, or other vegetables were added.

 By the late 1800s, the cabbage was shredded before being placed in covered crocks.
 If the family couldn't afford their own shredding tool, a peddler went door-to-door and performed this service for a fee.
-My 5-foot-tall grandmother did all her shredding by hand with a sharp knife and a strong arm, and taught her daughter, my mother, to do it this way, who passed on the technique to me.
-I admit to resorting to a food processor now, however.
+Our 5-foot-tall grandmother did all her shredding by hand with a sharp knife and a strong arm, and taught her daughter, our mother, to do it this way, who passed on the technique to me.
+We admit to resorting to a food processor now, however.

 After the cabbage had fermented to the household's liking, it was stored in a cool place and the housewife would pull out as much as she needed from the crock or barrel and prepare it primarily with pork if it was available or just plain when times were lean and money scarce.